 HTTP basic access authentication is a simple challenge and response mechanism, where a server requests credentials from a client, and the client passes them to the server in an Authorization header.
 The credentials are base-64 encoded.
 To protect them, use SSL encryption for the connections between the server and client.
-For more information, see RFC 2617 .
+For more information, refer to RFC $2617^{\square}$ .